 Democratizing Criminal Defense Data

 Our organization, Open Austin, in partnership with Texas Fair Defense Project, began creating a database for criminal court case records that were previously siloed within their respective county websites.
-The goal of this work is to visualize this data to help policymakers, advocates, and everyday people understand the current state of defense representation in their communities and, where appropriate, advocate for improvements.
+The goal of this work is to visualize this data to help policymakers, advocates, and everyday people understand the current state of public defense representation in their communities and, where appropriate, advocate for improvements.

 How are we determining evidence of representation?

 Keep in mind that we are only looking at records from a court file, which will never be able to tell the whole story about the attorney-client relationship.
-It is possible for a person to get great representation without their lawyer filing any of these motions, or for a lawyer to neglect their client’s case even if one of these motions is filed.
-We are using motions as a proxy because most of the time, filing at least one of these motions is a good indicator that a lawyer is putting effort into their client’s case.
+It is possible for a person to get great representation without their lawyer filing any of these motions, or for a lawyer to neglect their client's case even if one of these motions is filed.
+We are using motions as a proxy because most of the time, filing at least one of these motions is a good indicator that a lawyer is putting at least some effort into their client's case.

 In the future, we intend to compare outcomes with attorney type.